iam-dj/prework-study-guide/README.md

 ## Usage

 This study guide is designed to assist bootcamp coders in studying HTML, CSS, JavaScript, and Git.
 Each section provides detailed notes on a specific topic, and the guide suggests one topic to study first to help with time management and focused learning.
 The guide also utilizes the DevTools console to provide a hands-on learning experience with JavaScript.

-Overall, this study guide is a comprehensive tool for organized and effective learning.
+For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+A console panel should open either below or to the side of the webpage in the browser.
+There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.

 ## Credits